vmware-tanzu/tanzu-cli/docs/quickstart/quickstart.md

 ```

 The above command fetches, validates and installs a set of plugins defined by
-the `vmware-tkg/default:v2.1.0` group, which in turn is required for using the TKG 2.1.0
+the `vmware-tkg/default:v2.1.0` group version, which in turn is required for
-product.
+using the TKG 2.1.0 product.

 ### Plugins are now installed and available for use